-His lie led to the fall of Adam and Eve but in His judgment on them, God included a promise that the seed of woman (a person born of a woman without the participation of a man - seed usually provided by a male) would destroy the evil one thus freeing mankind from sin – Genesis 3:15).
+His lie led to the fall of Adam and Eve, but in His judgment on them, God included a promise that the seed of woman (a person born of a woman without the participation of a man) would destroy the evil one thus freeing mankind from sin – Genesis 3:15).

-Satan had seriously damaged man and the creation but with the promise God had limited that damage and set into motion the plan to ultimately redeem mankind.
-Satan now focused his efforts on the delay or the destruction of God's promise because its completion meant his own destruction.
+Satan had seriously damaged man and the creation, but with His promise, God had limited that damage and set into motion the plan to ultimately redeem mankind.
+Because of this Satan now focused his efforts on the delay or the destruction of God's promise because its completion meant his own annihilation.

-The story of the Jewish nation in the Old Testament: their wars, setbacks, times of glory as well as times of wickedness and descent into idolatry, all of these are really the story of Satan's attempt to delay or destroy the people who were carrying forth God's promise of eventual salvation.
+The history of the Jewish nation in the Old Testament: their wars, setbacks, times of glory as well as periods of wickedness and descent into idolatry, all of these tell the story of Satan's attempts to delay or destroy the people who were carrying forth God's promise of eventual salvation.